 Marquette University in early 2016 became the final tenant to move into the Global Water Center on Freshwater Way in Milwaukee’s Walker’s Point neighborhood.
-Today, on the building's sixth floor, Marquette researchers occupy approximately 8,000 of the seven-story facility's 100,000 square feet.
+Today, Marquette researcher occupy a small lab and office space on the 7th floor of the facility.
 Led by the Water Council, the Global Water Center houses water-related research facilities for universities, existing water-related companies and accelerator space for emerging companies.

-Marquette's first research and development cohort at the Global Water Center comprises 13 different project groups that span a variety of disciplines and focus areas, including wastewater treatment, rainwater harvesting, desalination, water law and policy, and public art.
-Many of the teams are cross-disciplinary and include students, and a number of projects are collaborations with researchers from the University of Wisconsin-MIlwaukee, as well as industry partners such as A.O.
+Marquette's first research and development cohort at the Global Water Center comprised several different project groups that span a variety of disciplines and focus areas, including wastewater treatment, rainwater harvesting, desalination, water law and policy, and public art.
+Many of the teams are cross-disciplinary and include students, and a number of projects are collaborations with researchers from the University of Wisconsin-Milwaukee, as well as industry partners such as A.O.
 Smith and the Metropolitan Milwaukee Sewerage District.

 Out of this collaboration, multi-disciplinary teams have formed, courses have been developed and grants have been sought and obtained.
 And recently, this approach generated its biggest dividends yet when Marquette received its largest federal award to date for water-related research — $3.8 million from the U.S. Army Corps of Engineers — to fund the ambitious Novel Technologies to Mitigate Water Contamination for Resilient Infrastructure program also called by the researchers In Defense of Water.

 Learn about the rest of Marquette's water initiatives, including academic programs and events.

 Water Law and Policy Initiative seeks to help establish the Law School and, more broadly, Marquette University as a center for study, exploration, discussion and education concerning water issues.